teleject/creatingonlineconferences.com/src/pages/about.md

 When running events, I aim to bridge the digital distances to create engaging experiences for speakers to shine, audiences to learn, and sponsors to return.

-In short, we loved online event production before it was necessary.
+In short, I loved online event production before it was necessary.

 ## Passionate About Online Events